averagehuman/argskwargs.io/src/articles/2016/linode-saltmaster-notes.rst

 `Saltstack`_ is an automation and configuration management tool with a master/slave architecture - a single salt master creates, configures and orchestrates many salt "minions".
 But how do you bootstrap this setup, ie. how do you automate the deployment of the saltmaster itself?
-Since salt is a python package the installation process is a familiar one:

-+ create and activate a virtualenv
-+ install requirements
-+ run ``python setup.py install``

-And it turns out there is a `salt-bootstrap`_ script which will encapsulate this process.
-It's a multiplatform shell script that will detect the operating system, download and install the salt package and configure the system as either a master or minion (or both).

-The following are some notes on setting up a `Linode`_ box as a saltmaster via `vagrant`_ and a `vagrant-linode`_ plugin.
-I'm using `ansible`_ to orchestrate the actual provisioning of the remote environment.
+The following are some notes on setting up a `Linode`_ box as a saltmaster via `vagrant`_ and a `vagrant-linode`_ plugin. `ansible`_ is used to orchestrate the actual provisioning of the remote environment.

 Why vagrant?
-Obviously it's not essential here, but it's a familiar interface and a way of transparently handling the necessary calls to the linode api.
+Well, it's a familiar interface and a way of transparently handling the necessary calls to the linode api.
 And there are similar plugins for AWS, Digital Ocean, Vultr etc. so it wouldn't take much to move to other vps providers.

 Prerequisites